India has said 20 of its soldiers were killed by Chinese Army

 Earlier, Defence Minister of India Rajnath Singh held a meeting with General Bipin Rawat, Chief of Defence Staff, External Affairs Minister Dr. S Jaishankar, and three service chiefs over recent developments between Indian and Chinese armies at Galwan Valley in Ladakh, as reported by Times of India.

-At least 20 Indian soldiers were killed by the Chinese army Galwan valley in Eastern Ladakh.
+At least 20 Indian soldiers were killed by the Chinese army in the Galwan valley in Eastern Ladakh.
 Casualty numbers could rise, News Agency ANI reported quoting Government sources.

 The Chinese soldiers reportedly used clubs with nails, stones and sticks to target Indian soldiers.

 The external affairs ministry has said the escalation in Galwan Valley of Ladakh happened “as a result of an attempt by the Chinese side to unilaterally change the status quo there”.

 “Both sides suffered casualties that could have been avoided had the agreement at the higher level been scrupulously followed by the Chinese side,” external affairs ministry spokesperson Anurag Srivastava said in response to queries on the border situation.